oneapi-src/ishmem/docs/source/library_constants.rst

 Library Constants
 =================

-.. .. c:macro:: ISHMEM_THREAD_SINGLE
+.. c:macro:: ISHMEM_THREAD_SINGLE
-..
-..

 The thread support level which specifies that the program must not be multithreaded.
-..
+See Section :ref:`Thread Support<thread_support_routines>` for more
+detail about its use.

-.. .. c:macro:: ISHMEM_THREAD_FUNNELED
+.. c:macro:: ISHMEM_THREAD_FUNNELED

-..
-..
-The thread support level which specifies that the program may be multithreaded
-.. but must ensure that only the main thread invokes the ``ishmem`` interfaces.
+The thread support level which specifies that the program may be multithreaded but must ensure that only the main thread invokes the ``ishmem`` interfaces.
-..
+See Section :ref:`Thread Support<thread_support_routines>` for more
+detail about its use.

-.. .. c:macro:: ISHMEM_THREAD_SERIALIZED
+.. c:macro:: ISHMEM_THREAD_SERIALIZED

-..
-..
-The thread support level which specifies that the program may be multithreaded
-.. but must ensure that the ``ishmem`` interfaces are not invoked concurrently
-.. by multiple threads.
+The thread support level which specifies that the program may be multithreaded but must ensure that the ``ishmem`` interfaces are not invoked concurrently by multiple threads.
+See Section :ref:`Thread Support<thread_support_routines>` for more detail about its use.

-..
-.. .. c:macro:: ISHMEM_THREAD_MULTIPLE
+.. c:macro:: ISHMEM_THREAD_MULTIPLE

-..
-..
-The thread support level which specifies that the program may be multithreaded
-.. and any thread may invoke the ``ishmem`` interfaces.
+The thread support level which specifies that the program may be multithreaded and any thread may invoke the ``ishmem`` interfaces.
+See Section :ref:`Thread Support<thread_support_routines>` for more detail about its use.

 .. c:macro:: ISHMEM_MAJOR_VERSION